 I arrived in to Havana last Friday (5th) and managed to find my way to my Casa Particular.
 In Cuba there are no cheap hostels to stay in, or even cheap hotels for that matter.
 Therefore the best places to stay are in rooms rented out in private homes, casas particulares.
 This is nice, because its good to stay with a local Cuban family.
 Although as I've found some are more friendly than others.
-The downside of this is of course not really being able to meet other travels, something which is especially important to me travelling on my own.
+The downside of this is of course not really being able to meet other travels, something which is especially important to

 Monday was spent travelling to the east of Havana and the town of Trinidad.
 This is a very pretty town (in fact a UNESCO world heritage site) with what are actually pretty lethal cobbled streets.
 Trinidad is famed for its music, and in the evening I went to a local bar with live music.
 It was your standard Cuban stuff really, but they also had a show of dance.
-This was really interesting as it came for the African slaves brought here by the Spanish, and therefore had an incredibly African feel to it.
+This was really interesting as it came for the African slaves brought here by the Spanish, and therefore had an incredibly Afr

 Santa Clara is mainly famous for being the adopted home of Che Guevara after the revolution.
 Just outside the center of the city there is a large monument to him, again with a huge empty square in front of it.
 There is also a museum detailing his life as well as a mausoleum dedicated to him and his fellow Cubans who died in Bolivia.
 Its amazing how much he is revered here actually, you see far more images of Che in the towns and cities than you do of Fidel.
 I guess this (and the way he is an icon world wide) is mainly due to the way he was martyred by the CIA.